 Purchasing a home can be the most major financial event in your life.
 Given that, you want to ensure you are doing everything you can to avoid overpaying for your dream home.
 It’s not that difficult, but unfortunately you do not have a long time to decide.
 What is the best price to offer that maximizes your value while, at the same time, makes a fair offer to the seller?
 If you are working with a local Real Estate Professional who is knowledgeable and you trust they can assist you in arriving at the right number.
 These professionals are there to make recommendations to you based on their experience, the final decision on what to offer is your own.

-2. When making a cash offer you should offer a certain percentage LESS than the list price.
+1. Cash wins.
+When making a cash offer you should offer a certain percentage LESS than the list price.

-4. Contact the Listing Agent directly for the ability to pay a lower price.
+2. Never, ever pay the full asking price.
+Contact the Listing Agent directly for the ability to pay a lower price.

-7.If the listing has been on the market for some time, the sellers must be desperate and will take any offer.
+4. Length of Listing Matters.
+If the listing has been on the market for some time, the sellers could be desperate and may be willing to take any offer.

 • Be Fair – If you really want the house, be fair with your offer.
 This not only applies to the pricing, but also the inspection.
 Asking for too much movement with regards to the price or items found during a home inspection can kill the deal.

-Happy House Hunting!
+In the meantime…Happy House Hunting!